Deeplabs-ai/rotor37/README.md

 - 1: pressure side

 ### EDPs and Performances
 Tabular structured data for the 2000 simulations conducted are provided.
-The data contains 36 design parameters (Enginnering Design Parameters) used for the generation of the dataset and 17 aerodynamic performances obtained through CFD simulation.
+The data contains 36 design parameters (Engineering Design Parameters) used for the generation of the dataset and 17 aerodynamic performances obtained through CFD simulation.

 ## Articles and researches using this data
 - [Rotor37 Aerodynamic Optimization: A Machine Learning Approach](https://asmedigitalcollection.asme.org/GT/proceedings-abstract/GT2022/86120/V10DT34A021/1149434